A topic from the subject of Biochemistry in Chemistry.

 Key Points

-The four main types of biomolecules are proteins, carbohydrates, lipids, and nucleic acids.
-Enzymes are proteins that catalyze biochemical reactions.
+• The four main biomolecule types are proteins, carbohydrates, lipids, and nucleic acids.

-Metabolism is the sum of all biochemical reactions that occur in an organism.*
+• Metabolism encompasses all biochemical reactions in an organism.

 Main Concepts

-Biochemistry is a branch of chemistry that studies the chemical processes that occur in living organisms.
-These processes include the synthesis and breakdown of biomolecules, the transport and storage of energy, and the regulation of cell growth and division.
+Biochemistry, a branch of chemistry, explores the chemical processes in living organisms.
+These processes include biomolecule synthesis and breakdown, energy transport and storage, and the regulation of cell growth and division.

 Materials: